Day 03 - Lobby

 }

-Once the stack contains 12 digits, they’re folded into the final number:
+Once the stack has 12 digits, they fold into the final number:

 let number = stack.iter().fold(0, |acc, &d| acc * 10 + d as u128);